projekter/ConicBundle.jl/README.md

 the project on Linux, this should be very doable, as this was ConicBundle's original platform.

 # Compilation
+ConicBundle itself with some modifications is found in the `ConicBundle` subdirectory.
-For the compilation of ConicBundle under Linux, see the instructions in [the ConicBundle readme](ConicBundle/README).
+For the compilation of ConicBundle under Linux, just run `make` in this directory, which will create both a static library `libcb.a` in `ConicBundle/lib` as well as the shared object file `ConicBundle.so` that the Julia interface uses in `bin`.
+For more options, see the [the ConicBundle readme](ConicBundle/README).
 For Windows, the repository comes with a Visual Studio 2022 project file which you can just open and compile.
 The output DLL (in Release mode) should go to the `bin` directory automatically.
-It is prepackaged with the Julia package.
+Both shared files are prepackaged.
 If you want to regenerate the automatically created C++ interface, move your working directory to `src/cppinterface` and run the `adapter.py` script (requires the `regex` package, which can be easily installed using pip).
 This will recreate all Julia files in the `src/cppinterface` directory as well as the corresponding C++ files in `ConicBundle/cppinterface`.